spapadopoulos/spapadopoulos.github.io/_posts/2019-01-04-AI-in-civil-engineering.md

 This is definitely a promising outlook for the future of AI and civil engineering.
 There is no shortage of applications where AI can help monitor, understand and improve civil/urban engineering systems, including urban infrastructure management, traffic optimization or BIM improvement to name a few.
 Looking forward to see more advancements in 2019.

+The code used to scrape the data can be found [here](https://github.com/spapadopoulos/AI-in-civil-engineering).